-- Readiness quizzes (25%)
+- Readiness quizzes (21%; 1.5% each)

-- Active and timely participation in the collaborative keys (25%)
+- Active and timely participation in the collaborative keys (26%)

-- End-of-the-Week quizzes (50%)
+- End-of-Unit quizzes (53%; ~3.5% each)

 Late Policy: This course covers a large amount of material in a short time.
 The group and class activities depend on the active and timely participation of all students.
 Therefore late assignments or quizzes will not be accepted.